R-PointHop: A Green, Accurate, and Unsupervised Point Cloud Registration Method: Experimental Results

 \subsubsection{Registration on Unseen Classes}

 We derive R-PointHop only from the first 20 classes of the ModelNet40 dataset.
 For registration, test samples from the remaining 20 classes are used.
 As shown in Table \ref{tab:Result2}, R-PointHop can generalize well on unseen classes.
 PointNetLK and DCP have relatively larger errors as compared to their errors in Table \ref{tab:Result1}.
 This indicates that the use of object labels makes these methods biased to the seen categories.
 For the first three methods, the results are comparable with those in Table \ref{tab:Result1} as there is no training involved.
-For SPA and R-PointHop, their errors are similar to those of unseen object classes.
-We see the advantage of unsupervised learning in registration of unseen classes.
+For SPA and R-PointHop, their errors are similar to those of unseen object classes. {This demonstrates} the advantage of unsupervised learning {methods for} registration of unseen classes.